artbels/mongo-table-admin/README.md

 ### why

-For me, collection is usually not just a valid json.
-You can say I'm an old style, but I'd like to understand data structure, trends, clasters.
-Thats what pivot is about.
-And second thing, I like to fix data easyly when I see small problems.
+For me, data collection is usually not just a valid json.
+You can say I'm an old style, but I'd like to understand data structure, trends, clasters etc. Thats what pivot is about.
+And second thing, I used to fix data easyly when I see small problems.
 Not like a SQL query, but inlide edit - just like Excel table or Google spreadsheet.

-If you are looking for a ful featured mongo admin, please check:
+If you are looking for a full featured mongo admin, please check:
 * [admin-mongo](https://www.npmjs.com/package/admin-mongo)
 * [mongoclient](http://www.mongoclient.com/)